-17. As in the case of phase 1, we will utilise energy-saving high efficiency lighting systems for the lighting in phase 2.
-This can reduce the overall power consumption by 10% to 50% in comparison with traditional lighting installation.
+18. As in the case of phase 1, we will utilise energy-saving high efficiency lighting systems for the lighting in phase 2.
+This can reduce the overall power consumption by 30% on average in comparison with traditional lighting installation.